The Saxon Shore

 The Saxon Shore is a 1995 novel by Canadian writer Jack Whyte chronicling Caius Merlyn Britannicus's effort to return the baby Arthur to the colony of Camulod and the political events surrounding this.
 The book is a portrayal of the Arthurian Legend set against the backdrop of Post-Roman Britain's invasion by Germanic peoples.
 It is part of the A Dream of Eagles series, which attempts to explain the origins of the Arthurian legends against the backdrop of a historical setting.
-This is a deviation from other modern depictions of King Arthur such as Once and Future King and the Avalon series which rely much more on mystical and magical elements and less on the historical.
+This is a deviation from other modern depictions of King Arthur such as Once and Future King and the Avalon Series which rely much more on mystical and magical elements and less on the historical.

-Plot summary
+Plot

 The Preface explains this style as Merlyn writing his memoir of how he met Arthur and came to raise him.